 Into Africa Auction was a Fantastic Success!

-More than 160 Partnering for Progress supporters and friends helped raise the record-breaking sum of $56,988 at the 9th Annual Into Africa Auction.
-Truly a group effort that funds an entire year of programs for 26 villages in Kenya.
+More than 185 Partnering for Progress supporters and friends helped raise the record-breaking sum of $67,000 at the 10th Annual Into Africa Auction.
+This truly is a group effort and the funds that are raised support an entire year of programs for 26 villages in Kenya.

 Attendees enjoyed entertainment, educational displays, a lively auction and fabulous African food at the Mirabeau Park Hotel.
 Many generous in-kind donations from around the area graced our auction tables.
-Dinner ended on a sweet note with the Dessert Dash, where tables bid on dessert items and dashers from each table flew to the dessert table to flag their prize.
+Dinner ended on a sweet note with the Dessert Dash, where table captains collected bids for dessert items and dashers from the table flew to the dessert table to flag their prize.

 Thanks to Our Donors & Volunteers

-Special thanks to auctioneer Jeff Owens and KREM2 Nightly News anchor Jane McCarthy who gave her valuable time to emcee our program.
+Special thanks to Auctioneer Jeff Owens and KHQ morning anchors of The Wake Up Show, Kalae Chock and Sean Owsley gave their valuable time to emcee our program.

-We also thank the SCC DECA volunteers and Scott Piepel, graphic designer at Numerica, who created a compelling video about P4P’s mission and accomplishments in Kenya.
+We also thank EWU DECA volunteers and to Krister Persing, Viewfinder Video, and Mike Dziak, EVI Productions, who created a compelling video “A Decade of Progress” about P4P’s mission and accomplishments in Kenya.

-Our deep gratitude goes to the donors and volunteers who share selflessly of their time, talent and treasure.
+Our deep gratitude goes to the donors and volunteers who selflessly share their time, talent and treasure.
 Your donations send children to school, provide clean water, foster economic empowerment and save lives through our health care programs.